-Willamette University College of Law offers a limited enrollment part-time day program, which allows students to complete the J.D. over the course of four to six years while maintaining a work and/or family life balance.
-Part-time students must meet the same application requirements and deadlines as full-time students.
-(Please see the First-Time applicants page for complete information on application requirements).
+Willamette University College of Law offers a limited enrollment, part-time day program that allows students to complete their JD over the course of four-to-seven years while maintaining a work and/or family life balance.

 How to Apply

-Part-time applicants follow the same application process as full-time applicants, with one difference: Part-time applicants must attach an addendum to their application stating why they'll benefit pursing a J.D. part-time instead of full-time.
+To apply for admission, a part-time applicant must follow the same JD Application process as full-time students and meet the same admission requirements.
+In addition, part-time applicants must attach an addendum to their application stating why they'll benefit pursing a JD part-time instead of full-time.

-Part-time students must take no less than 8 credit hours but no more than 12 credits hours per semester.
+Part-time students may take up to 9 credit hours per semester.
+Students must enroll in at least 5 credit hours to be eligible for financial aid.
 Students may opt to supplement fall and spring semester coursework with summer courses.
-Part-time students must complete all the degree requirements for graduation within 6 years of enrollment.
+Part-time students must complete all the degree requirements for graduation within 7 years of enrollment per the American Bar Association.

 Willamette University College of Law's part-time program is a day program only and students must start in the fall.
-Part-Time students enroll in the same classes as full-time students.
-First year courses will be assigned after consultation with the Part-time program coordinator.
-Notification of fall class assignments and schedule will be made prior to New Student Orientation, which occurs in mid-August.
+Part-time students enroll in the same classes as full-time students.
+Part-time students should expect to have class every day (Monday-Friday) in the mornings or afternoons.
+First year courses are not offered in the evenings.
+First year courses will be assigned after consultation with the Associate Dean of Student Affairs.
+Notification of fall class assignments and schedule will be made prior to Orientation, which occurs in mid-August.

 Tuition and Financial Aid